Someone has been captured and incapacitated. What do they do, cooperate with their captor or beg to be spared?

 I will die standing.

-- Psionics: The Next Stage in Human Evolution gives us Mama Bear,who has been captured by a shadowy government conspiracy that wants to forcefully indoctrinate her.
+- Psionics: The Next Stage in Human Evolution gives us Mama Bear, who has been captured by a shadowy government conspiracy that wants to forcefully indoctrinate her.

 - When she's first detained, she's openly disrespectful towards her captors, flipping a therapist off with both hands before using her telekinesis to slap him in the face with a clipboard.
 She does this knowing that she can't get away yet and with a full understanding that she'll be punished for it.

 - When a woman tries to break her spirit by sympathetically telling her that her friends were killed during a rescue attempt, she snaps and horribly injures her.
-This also strengthens her resolve to keep resisting and it's made clear that her contempt and hostility for the organization incarcerating her are just as strong, if not stronger, than in the beginning of the story.
+This also strengthens her resolve to keep resisting and it's made clear that her contempt and hostility for the organization incarcerating her are just as strong, if not stronger, than at the beginning of the story.

 - Warhammer 40,000: